compose/canoe/README.md

-# raft-wrapper

-WIP!
+#canoe

-raft-wrapper is a wrapper around [etcd-raft](https://github.com/coreos/etcd/tree/master/raft).
+canoe is a wrapper around [etcd-raft](https://github.com/coreos/etcd/tree/master/raft).
 The purpose is to allow an easy way to manage cluster bootstrapping

+canoe is currently in beta